contrast-zone/iframe-to-image/README.md

 # render-html.js

 This is a fork of [svg-foreignobject-screenshot](https://github.com/aautar/svg-foreignobject-screenshot) (SFS), wrapping it within calling interface to render images from HTML iframes, strings and files.
 SFS project is described as: *"Experimenting with using the SVG [\<foreignObject>](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element to render and generate images of HTML content."* SFS features lightweight and clean implementation coupled with some neat design choices.
 It operates using only client browser scripting.
+We put some wage on SFS considering URL system and HTML body traversal function.

 ## use instructions